Tamagoyaki (Japanese Rolled Omelette) – 卵焼き

 What Type of Pan Should I Use?

-For making tamagoyaki, the best pan to use is a rectangular or square tamagoyaki pan, called a makiyakinabe (巻き焼き鍋) in Japanese.
+ngular or square tamagoyaki pan, called a makiyakinabe (巻き焼き鍋) in Japanese.
 These pans are specifically designed for rolling the thin layers of egg into the signature rectangular shape.

 Tamagoyaki pans come in different materials:

-• Nonstick pans – Great for beginners since the eggs won’t stick, making rolling much easier.
+• Nonstick pans: Great for beginners since the eggs won’t stick, making rolling much easier.

-• Copper pans – Traditional and preferred by professional chefs because they heat evenly and create the best texture, but they require more care and seasoning.
+• Copper pans: Traditional and preferred by professional chefs because they heat evenly and create the best texture, but they require more care and seasoning.

-• Cast iron pans – Hold heat well and can develop a natural nonstick surface over time, but they’re heavier and take longer to heat up.
+• Cast iron pans: Hold heat well and can develop a natural nonstick surface over time, but they’re heavier and take longer to heat up.

-If you don’t have a tamagoyaki pan, you can still make it in a small round nonstick pan—you’ll just end up with a more cylindrical shape instead of the classic rectangular roll.
+If you don’t have a tamagoyaki pan, you can still make it in a small round nonstick pan.
+You’ll just end up with a more cylindrical shape instead of the classic rectangular roll.
 But for the best results, a proper tamagoyaki pan is definitely worth it!

 How to Make Dashi: Japanese Cooking Stock